Ashu-01/AI_Document_Summarize/README.md

 - **Performance:** Optimizing Docker setup for efficient development workflow.

 ### Solutions
-- Used  `PyMuPDF` to handle different file formats.
-- Used `transformers` library to integrate the LLM.
+- Used `TransformerSummarizer` library to integrate the LLM.
 - Configured CORS settings in FastAPI to allow requests from the frontend.
+- Used GPT2 model to generate summary.
 - Structured Docker Compose file to streamline service dependencies and caching.

 ## Bibliography